venantius/vim-cljfmt/README.md

 # vim-cljfmt

-vim-cljfmt is a vim plugin for [cljfmt](https://github.com/weavejester/cljfmt), the code formatting tool.
+vim-cljfmt is a vim plugin for [cljfmt](https://github.com/weavejester/cljfmt), the code formatting tool for Clojure.
 Rather than invoking the plugin by shelling out to Leiningen, it uses a [vim-fireplace](https://github.com/tpope/vim-fireplace/) REPL connection to only format the current file.
-This has the advantage of sidestepping Leiningen's startup time and keeping Vim from hanging, though the very first time you use it with a given REPL server there will be a slight delay as it loads the cljfmt namespace.
+This has the advantage of sidestepping Leiningen's startup time and keeping Vim from hanging, though the first time you use it with a given REPL server there will be a slight delay as it loads the cljfmt namespace.

 ## Configuration and Usage